dpteam/MinecraftCatalog/README.md

 ### Text file Rules:
  * Only write the short data.
 (Seed number/text or generator settings)
  * And write what this text for (Seed, FLAT world generator or DEFAULT world generator settings)

+Yes, i know, this rules really severe, in future I want to soften this rules :D